Skip to main content

 The solution

-Custom solution for a custom problem.
-A custom lane component packed 3× more information in the same space, organized more meaningfully.
-Notifications grouped in one area of the table.
-Fully responsive on any device for easy tracking anywhere, anytime.
+Custom problem, custom solution.
+A custom lane component packed about 3× more information into the same space, organized in a way that made sense to dispatchers.
+Notifications consolidated into one part of the table.
+Fully responsive, so dispatchers can keep eyes on loads from any device.

 The cards scale gracefully to mobile — no horizontal scroll